Roffey Park’s Company Statement Environment and Sustainability

 - None of our waste goes in to landfill.

-- We recycle all our paper products, electrical equipment, batteries, CDs and DVDs.
+- We recycle all our paper products, electrical equipment and batteries.

 - We follow and adhere to the Environmental Protection Act 1990, including relevant Regulations under the Act, relating to licensing and registration requirements.